Wabinab/SiNEAR_2022_Roketo/README.md

 # Spring is NEAR 2022 Challenge 8: Roketo Challenge

+## (TBD)

+---
+## Playing Outside the Box
+The above mentions when you play "in the box".
+If you're a hacker and chose to play outside the box, there certainly aren't fully thought-of frontend design.
+Can't blame, when one design this, one assumes you'll work only within constraints, and ignores "what if" we work outside constraints.
+It's nothing one care about anyways, unless we're going to deploy to mainnet and requires security check then only it returns to one's concern.

+First, display of active streams.
+This active stream includes ALL streams that are and aren't created by the frontend.
+Supposingly we should only display those created by the frontend and not everything.
+This also means
+**streams that are created outside will have NO CONFIRMATION that it'll display**.
+If your page don't show up, it just means it can't be displayed within the box's range.
+Example, before a fix, someone has a stream that only stream 1 yoctoNEAR per second, for lots of NEAR.
+The value displays is infinity, which Rails cannot perform arithmetic on; hence page refuses to display.
+Though we hard-fix it by displaying "infinity", it's better to remove it altogether from displaying.
+Oh well.

+Second, buttons.
+When one design the buttons, it's "if it's this then we **hide**, else we display;" rather than "if it's this then we **display**, else we hide;" One's design means: the "else" is also exposed to other non-intended people.
+Although when call the contract will panic; it's not intended to show the buttons to non-eligible people.
+That isn't designed to.

+And we could see other people's work and transactions; that's fine on public blockchain.
+If we want specific access only by "authorized people", unfortunately my skills don't allow me to design that yet (one don't know how to do that).

+---
 ## Problem Statement
 Roketo, a crypto streaming service, announces a new challenge to reveal the product’s strongest side – their real-time payments.
 The task is to create a service application of Roketo for any pay per minute service such as co-working, car parking, equipment rental, etc. The MVP of a service could work partially, but the payment in that service should be done through Roketo and work.
 Use Roketo streaming smart contract as a payment method in your MVP.